antonc42/cs406-project/DOC.md

 This guide assumes the use of BIND v9.10.4-P2 (the most current version at the time of writing) and CentOS 7 minimal install.
 Any other versions of software or distributions may have different dependencies, options, or commands.

+# Caveats

+- If a forward zone is to be configured on the BIND DNS server, not just any zone can be used, except for the purposes of experimentation or local use.
+ - If a zone such as `google.com` were configured on the server, it would not be usable by anyone in the world except those users of the particular DNS server.
+ - Although it is possible to "over-ride" a zone in this way, it is not recommended.
+ - Instead, a real domain name may be purchases from a domain registrar and set to use the BIND DNS server as its authoratative DNS server.
+ - Then and only then will the zone be valid world-wide.
+- This guide assumes some basic familiarity with the Linux command line and the RedHat/CentOS/Fedora family of distributions.

 # Install CentOS 7

 1. Start the machine with a CentOS install DVD inserted.
 Select the CD drive as the boot device if necessary.